 For simplicity we can assume that the density function is completely multiplicatively separable.
 This simplification does not affect the substance of the following derivation since this condition is always achievable by a truncated development over a proper base on L2S,ξ or a suitable variable change.
 The definition of the moment rests unaltered from Eq.
 2-17.

-Moreover we can rewrite Uξ as it follows:
+Moreover we can rewrite Uξ as follows:

 Uξ≈n=0N1,…,NLcnBnξ=n=0N1,…,NLcnl=1LBnlξlρξl=l=1Ln=0NlcnlBnlξlρξl=l=1LUlξl